jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The complex logarithm.md

 ###### _proof sketch:_

-$f/g$ only has [[Complex Analysis --- math-135/notes/Meromorphic functions and singularities#Removable singularities|removable singularities]] and so can be extended to a holomorphic function.
+$f/g$ only has [[Complex analysis --- math-135/notes/Meromorphic functions and singularities#Removable singularities|removable singularities]] and so can be extended to a holomorphic function.